 Gravitational Shift, performance on the occasion of "Io Lib."
-ARIEL-Feminisms in the Aesthetics, Copenhagen, DK, 2020 Photo © Malle Madsen
+ARIEL-Feminisms in the Aesthetics, Copenhagen, DK, 2020 Photo © Malle Madsen lunar lo's liberation from Jupiter with astrophysics and binary code as doula and intermediate.
+Curated by South into North.

 '''

 "# Now is the time to break free. \n",

-]

 },

-{

 "run

 '''